kevinfAAA/kevs-portfolio-project-1-DRAFT/README.md

 ##	Am I responsive?

 I used [Am I Responsive](http://ami.responsivedesign.is/) to view how my website is displayed on different media viewports.
-The results suggust a poor User Experience.
-This will hopefully be rectified in future updates.
+The results suggust that the webisite is responsive for the follwoing devices:
+- Widescreen desktop.
+- Laptop.
+- Ipad.
+- Mobile Phone.

+It must be noted that this website is targeted at mobile and desktop media screens.

 ##	Manual Testing